Nanmanda: Demographics

 Nanminda is comprising with Nanminda 12th Mile, 13th Mile and 14th Mile.
-The closest city center to Nanminda is Ballusery also written as "Balluseri".
+The closest city center to Nanminda is Balussery.
 Nanminda Higher Secondary School located at 12th Mile which was established in 1950 is one of the oldest schools across Nanminda.

 Nanminda is known for its green paddy fields, coconut farms, areca nut farms, banana plantains, Jack fruit and Mango trees, water falls, lakes, hills and fishing.